 Why Hire a Doula?

-A doula provides emotional support by reassuring you that you are doing exactly what your body is meant to do and by offering you evidenced based information prenatally, so that you can make the best decisions for yourself and the safe passage of your baby.
+A doula provides emotional support by reassuring you that you are doing exactly what your body is meant to do and by offering you holistic and evidenced based information prenatally, so that you can make the best decisions for yourself and the safe passage of your baby.
 Having a doula has been linked to: lower cesarean rates, less interventions and a more positive birth experience.

 But I have a partner, why do I need a doula?

 This is a question I get a lot and love to address.
 If you have a partner you still need a doula!
 Doulas not only provide support to the birthing person but to their partners as well.
-We are all human and sometimes our partners need a break.
+We are human and sometimes our partners need a break.
 They can rest assured that you are in good hands with me so that they can eat, sleep, take care of other little ones and themselves.
 I work with partners in supporting you by having them get involved with comfort measures and reassuring them if things get intense.
 I use my intuition and what I learn about you as a couple prenatally, to determine when it’s best for me to step in or step aside.
 If I see you’re in a good rhythm with your partner, I will not interrupt.
 Instead I will stand by in case any questions arise in labor and hold space for you both.
 Is your partner not very hands on when it comes to birth?
 That’s ok too and I can provide support while still including your partner emotionally.
 All of this applies to any person you choose to include in your birth.